 The Big Spring Police Department reported the following activity between 7 a.m.
 Thursday and 7 a.m. today:

-â€˘ AMANDA CHRISTINE WINKLER, 50, of Moody, was arrested Thursday on a charge of public intoxication.
+â€˘ ROBERT RUBEN SANCHEZ, 47, of 1405 Wood, was arrested Thursday on a charge of public intoxication with three prior convictions.

 â€˘ MICHAEL EVERET BARNETT, 24, of 207 Moore Rd., was arrested Thursday on a warrant from another agency.

 â€˘ NICOLAS GRAIG MILLS, 31, of 614 Steakley, was arrested Thursday on a warrant for driving while license invalid.

 This year, five Big Spring couples are opening their homes and spreading Christmas cheer as part of the 2011 Tour of Homes.

 â€śThere is a great variety of homes this year.
 Each house brings something different and they are all pretty neat,â€ť Eulaine McIntosh, president of the Big Spring Symphony Guild, said.

 Area residents will have an opportunity to tour these five homes from 2 p.m. to 4:30 p.m.
 Sunday.

 It may be a little more than 90 days behind the expected date, but the end is finally in sight.

 Construction on the Salvation Army Boys and Girls Club started around February of this year and the keys to the building will be received Monday, according to Maj.
 Orville Chambless.